 In Victorian days, tea was so valuable that people stored it in lockable tea caddies.
 Tea is vastly more affordable today and increasingly the brew of choice.
 Stroll the aisles of a grocery or specialty store and you'll spot plenty of affordable choices, many sold in reusable decorative tins.
 Add a bit of whimsy to the basket with unusual cup-and-saucer combinations from the local thrift store; garage sales and flea markets are likewise worth checking.
 To tie everything together, choose tea tins that match the colors on the cups.

 An artfully displayed collection of art supplies will get the recipient's creative juices flowing.
 To assemble a drawing kit, start with blank sketch pads available at art and office supply stores.
-Add a box of No. 2 pencils or black sketching pencils plus a box of colored pencils or markers.
-For additional inspiration, include a coloring book for grown-ups that contains intricately detailed line drawings (starting at about $5 on Amazon).
+Add a box of pencils (the traditional No. 2 is fine, but see if the softer No. 1 is for sale) or black sketching pencils plus a box of colored pencils or markers.
+For additional inspiration, include a coloring book for grown-ups that contains intricately detailed, and sometimes hilariously profane line drawings (starting at about $5 on Amazon).

 Traditional gardening requires a plot of land, but apartment dwellers can grow a small herb garden on a windowsill.
 A standard-size garden pail is the right size for a gift basket, large enough to hold a bag of potting soil, a few inexpensive planters, and packages of seeds.
-Home Depot sells hanging glass capsule terrariums starting at $10.
-Of course, not all plants are suitable for growing indoors.
-Some herbs known to thrive include basil, chives, oregano, rosemary, thyme, and parsley.
+Home Depot sells hanging glass capsule terrariums starting at less than $10.
+Not all plants are suitable for growing indoors, but herbs known to thrive include basil, chives, oregano, rosemary, thyme, and parsley.

 Who doesn't love a mug of steaming cocoa on a cold winter night?
-The simplest and smallest gift set comprises a couple of hot cocoa mix packets inside a decorative mug.
-Individual packets of Swiss Miss Classics milk chocolate flavor, which finished tops in a Cheapism.com taste test of hot chocolate mix, start at just 12 cents.
-Although Ghirardelli's double chocolate premium hot cocoa is slightly more expensive (starting at 42 cents a serving), the packaging seems more gift-worthy than the usual white paper wrappings of grocery store cocoa.
+The simplest and smallest gift set can be just a couple of hot cocoa mix packets inside a decorative mug.
+Individual packets of Swiss Miss Classics milk chocolate flavor, which finished tops in a Cheapism taste test of hot chocolate mix, start at just a few cents.
+Although Ghirardelli's double chocolate premium hot cocoa is slightly more expensive, the packaging seems more gift-worthy than the usual white paper wrappings of grocery store cocoa.
 For a more elaborate gift, put two mugs inside a larger container, along with multiple hot cocoa packets and a bag of marshmallows.
 A few individually wrapped peppermint sticks or candy canes for stirring are a sweet flourish.

 Even in today's electronic era there's room for old-fashioned pen-on-paper writing supplies.
 Start with several attractive pens in a variety of ink types, including ballpoint, fiber tip, and gel.
 Add a couple of blank-book journals or standard notebooks with pretty covers to complete a basic diary-writing kit.
-A three-pack of Field Notes portable memo books costs $10.
+A three-pack classic portable memo books costs $10 at Field Notes.
 For a stationery set, pick up a tablet of writing paper with matching envelopes and a few sheets of "forever" postage stamps.
 Present the gift in a basket or large decorative folder.